SlutWalk in Latin America: Uruguay

 On December 9, 2012, the first Slutwalk was held with the name "La Marcha de las Putas", inviting men, women, transgender people and children alike.
 "Each one of us participates with as much or as little clothing as they wish" explained the organizers, "Our demand is that society stops tolerating and minimizing sexual abuses, and instead of blaming the victim, have the perpetrator severely judged."

 The protest was also directed to a comment made by President José Mujica to those who were asking for the resignation of Fernando Calloia, head of the Banco de la República.
-Mujica answered publicly in Brasilia saying "they had better control their wives."
+Mujica answered publicly in Brasília saying "they had better control their wives."
 During their speech at the protest, the organizers answered: "We don't want to be controlled, men believe they are owners of any woman.
 Patriarchy tells them they are incontinent and therefore can't stop themselves nor respect us.
 But we look for partners, not owners."

 Sociologist Teresa Herrera also addressed the remark: "Mr. President, the ideology of men exercising power over women is the eldest in the world, even previous to the richness-poverty relation, and its ideological justification is, unfortunately, supported in all cultures.
 Because of this, we have deep-rooted behaviors we must "unlearn" and new ways of relating and knowing each other we must apprehend.
 Us women don't need to be controlled, in fact, control is the first step of violence against us."